J-Ramalho/industRial/docs/6_models.md

 592480 643020 668290
 ```

-As mentionned in our case the team has selected a fixed effects model and in principle they sould only draw conclusions at the levels at which the input was tested.
+As mentioned in our case the team has selected a fixed effects model and in principle they should only draw conclusions at the levels at which the input was tested.
 We can check with `predict()` too that the predictions correspond exactly to the averages we've calculated for each level:

 ```r